rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 [Operator Releases](https://github.com/rabbitmq/cluster-operator/releases).
 Please note that releases prior to 0.46.0 do not have this manifest.
 We strongly recommend to install versions 0.46.0+

-If you can't pull from DockerHub, you will need to relocate the Operator image to a different location.
-The section [Relocate the Image](#relocate-image) has instructions to relocate the Operator image to a private registry.
+If you want to relocate the Operator image to a custom location, the section [Relocate the Image](#relocate-image) has instructions to relocate the Operator image to a private registry.

 ### <a id='kubectl-plugin' class='anchor' href='#kubectl-plugin'>Installation using kubectl-rabbitmq plugin</a>